 Professor David Teece, University of California

 Professor David Teece is a global science leader in his field of economics and business.
-His new paradigm for understanding market firms introduced the role of ‘dynamic capabilities’ in driving entrepreneurial innovation and commercial success, turning the neoclassical conceptualisation of the firm on its head.
+His new paradigm for understanding market firms introduced the role of dynamic capabilities in driving entrepreneurial innovation and commercial success, turning the neoclassical conceptualisation of the firm on its head.

-Professor David Teece earned a Bachelor of Commerce and Master of Commerce from the سԹ.
-In 2007, hereceived an Honorary Doctor of Commercefrom UCand in 2013was made a Companion of the New سԹOrder of Merit (CNZM) for services to NZ-USA Relations.
+Professor David Teece earned a Bachelor of Commerce and Master of Commerce from the 厙ぴ勛圖.
+In 2007, he泭received an Honorary Doctor of Commerce泭from UC泭and in 2013泭was made a Companion of the New 厙ぴ勛圖Order of Merit (CNZM) for services to NZ-USA Relations.